10 Photographer-Approved Tips for Getting Ready on Your Wedding Day

 A lot of times brides underestimate the time it will take to get not only their hair and makeup done, but for all the other bridesmaids too.
 Depending on how many bridesmaids, this can end up taking much longer than you originally planned.
 In fact, from my experience, hair and makeup is the number one thing that can push a timeline back!
 That’s how important it is ladies.
 You don’t want to have to cut into your photography time because you’re waiting for Sally’s hair to curl.

 Just to show how important the hair and make-up part of your day is, we reached out to our friends at Southern Belle Beauty for some tips!
 As professional and licensed cosmetologists, they suggested that brides estimate one full hour for their hair and one full hour for their makeup.
 For the bridesmaids?
-Southern Belle Beauty recommends 45 minutes for each service.
+The Knox Babe Tribe recommends 45 minutes for each service.
 The recommend to the bride and to the bridesmaids a few extra tips: make sure that you don’t party too hard the night before the wedding.
 Showing up late to your appointment for hair and makeup is definitely a bad start to the day.
 But, if you and your friends get done earlier than planned you will have time to take a breather, pop some champagne, take photos, or reminisce on funny college stories.

 3. A Messy Room Will Kill Your Photos

 Food trays.
 Red Solo cups.
 Dress steamers.
 It’s all there.
 A wedding day is rush of momentum and raw emotions.
 The wake of that excitement can be detrimental to your photos.
 One of the hardest things about a wedding day is physically maneuvering around a bridal room.
-And we usually take a few minutes moving these items out of the way.
+And we usually take a few minutes to move these items out of the way.
 But let’s talk about the photos that happen in this room.
 Messy rooms can make photos feel…distracting.
 A clean space goes a long way in minimizing the mess, while keeping the attention on the emotion, the moments, and the people in the photos.